CSE Software Development Standards

 Branches in Github

+If this is the start of a project, you will need to create a dev branch off of the main branch.
 Your project's main branch is used to hold the latest release of your project.
-AT NO TIME SHOULD YOU EVER MAKE A COMMIT DIRECTLY TO THE main BRANCH.
+The current sprint's completed tasks will be added to the dev branch.
+AT NO TIME SHOULD YOU EVER MAKE A COMMIT DIRECTLY TO THE main OR dev BRANCHES.

 The history of branches and commits can be seen in GitHub by selecting the "Insights" tab, and then clicking on "Network" from the menu bar on the left.
 An example of a good use of branches can be seen below: